 Dr. Johnson joined ENT Associates in July 2003, fulfilling a dream of returning to Indiana.
 His practice includes all areas of otolaryngology – head and neck surgery.
 He prides himself in listening to his patients and not rushing them through their visits.

 “I really try to listen to what the patients have to say and try to come to a decision together about their treatment plan.
 Sometimes surgery is inevitable, but I hope to make patients feel as if all other options have been exhausted,” Dr. Johnson says.
 “No surgery is ever a little thing to go through and I think it makes people feel more comfortable with their decision when they know that all other alternatives have been explored, discussed and tried first if possible.”

-In his free time, Dr. Johnson enjoys spending time with his beautiful wife Heather and sons Reid and Rhett.
+In his free time, Dr. Johnson enjoys spending time with his beautiful wife Heather, a Orleans Indiana native.
+Dr. and Mrs. Johnson have 3 children, Reid, Rhett, and Rachel.
+He enjoys coaching little league baseball and basketball.
 His hobbies include playing basketball, jogging, playing guitar, and video games (yes doctors do play video games).
-He is an avid Indiana Hoosier basketball fan and a diehard Chicago Cubs fan.
+He is an avid Indiana Hoosier Basketball fan and booster for all IU athletics as well as a diehard Chicago Cubs, Indianapolis Colts and Indiana Pacer fan.

 Board certified Otolaryngology, Sleep Medicine

 Dr. McBride was born and raised in Evansville/Newburgh, Ind.
 He attended Castle High School in Newburgh.
 Subsequently, he enrolled at Indiana University in Bloomington where he majored in Chemistry and Psychology, graduating in 1989.
 He participated in the Marching Hundred and was active in Recreational Sports Management at IU.
 Near the end of his collegiate career, he spent one year in chemistry research with General Electric Plastics.